 Watt's Method of Lessening the Consumption of Steam & Fuel in Fire Engines weights are pressed, but not in the contrary.
 As the steam vessel moves round it is supplied with steam from the boiler, and that which has performed its office may either be discharged by means of condensers, or into the open air.
-Sixthly, I intend in some cases to apply a degree of cold not capable of engines air and steam tight, I employ oils, wax, rosinous bodies, fat of animals, 10 quicksilver and other metalls, in their fluid state.
+Sixthly, I intend in some cases to apply a degree of cold not capable of

 5 reducing the steam to water, but of contracting it considerably, so that the engines shall be worked by the alternate expansion and construction of the steam.

-Lastle, instead of using water to render the piston or other parts of the
+Lastly, instead of using water to render the piston or other parts of the